Proshai, Livushka: Synopsis

-At home, Tony greets Meadow and her friend from college, Noah Tannenbaum.
-Tony and Noah talk briefly about Tony's favorite film The Public Enemy.
-Alone with him, Tony questions him about his ethnicity and confirms that he is half Jewish and half African-American.
-Tony tells him that, being black, he must stay away from his daughter.
+Meadow and her friend from college, Noah Tannenbaum, watch The Public Enemy, Tony's favorite film.
+Tony arrives and converses with Noah privately.
+He subtly tries to determine Noah's ethnicity, and after several indirect questions Noah states that he is half Jewish and half African-American.
+Tony makes some offensive remarks and urges him to stop seeing his daughter.
 Noah swears at him and storms out.
-Tony goes to the kitchen; unwrapping some capocollo he sees a box of Uncle Ben's Rice, triggering a panic attack.
+Still somewhat shaken from the encounter, Tony goes to the kitchen; he sees a box of Uncle Ben's Rice, triggering a panic attack.

-Tony has read the newspaper headline: "2nd Firebomb in Sanitation War".
-He confronts Ralphie Cifaretto, an ambitious and effective member of Richie Aprile's crew, and Albert Barese about the sanitation dispute.
-He tells them firmly: "No more fires."
-So, instead, Ralphie has a man beaten up with baseball bats.
+Tony confronts Ralphie Cifaretto, an ambitious and effective member of Richie Aprile's crew, and Albert Barese about a sanitation dispute.
+He urges them not to start any more fires that may attract press attention.
+Instead, Ralphie has a man beaten up with baseball bats.
 Separately, Ray Curto meets his handler from the FBI; he is 'cooperating'.

-Tony visits his mother Livia in an attempt to set things straight, and tell her what to say if questioned about the stolen airline tickets.
-She seems to stonewall him.
+Tony visits his mother Livia and asks her not to say anything to the feds about the stolen airline tickets.
+As ever, she is combative and seems to stonewall him.
 Exasperated, he walks out.
 That evening, Livia dies from a stroke.
 Later, Tony tells Dr. Melfi, "I'm glad she's dead."
 Then he bursts out that he is "a bad son".

 Tony's sister Barbara informs him that Janice will not be coming for the funeral.
-He furiously calls her in Seattle and tells her to be on the next plane; she inveigles him into paying the fare.
-At the funeral home Janice insists that contrary to her wishes, Livia be given a lavish funeral and, exasperated, Tony agrees.
+He furiously calls her in Seattle and orders her to be on the next plane; she inveigles him into paying the fare.
+At the funeral home Janice insists that, contrary to her wishes, Livia be given a lavish funeral and, exasperated, Tony agrees.
 In Livia's house, Janice hammers at the basement wall.
 At the funeral, still at the graveside, she has a dispute with Livia's caregiver Svetlana about Livia's collection of records.
 Svetlana says Livia gave them to her; Janice orders her to give them back.

 At the post-funeral reception at the Sopranos' house, Janice, against Tony's wishes, corrals everyone into the main room for a ceremony of remembrance.
 With some reluctance, one or two people speak in memory of Livia.
 Christopher, stoned on marijuana and cocaine, gives a rambling, unfocused speech.
 Tony slips outside, where he is confronted by an angry and drunk Artie Bucco, who remembers Livia telling him about Tony's torching of the Vesuvio.
-Artie goes back inside and seems ready to speak about it but Carmela, who has been drinking, suddenly says, "This is such a crock of shit."
-She says that Livia was "terribly dysfunctional" and "even from the grave...spread no cheer".
-Her father, Hugh, then says that Livia "estranged us from our own daughter" and "ruined I don't know how many goddamn Christmases."
-Carmela then upbraids Tony, Janice and Barbara for ignoring their mother's wishes and having an elaborate funeral.
+Artie goes back inside and seems ready to speak about it, but Carmela and her father Hugh give their blunt perspectives on Livia.
+Carmela then upbraids Tony, Janice, and Barbara for ignoring their mother's wishes and having an elaborate funeral.
 Artie ultimately remains silent.